vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

 ### Add a data source

 Let's add the data source for our *To Do* list.
+The process is similar for the other two lists.

-We create a new *Trello Cards* data source.
+First, we create a new *Trello Cards* data source.

 ![image](/assets/2023-10-04/060.png)

-And we fill out the properties of the data source. `AppKey` is our API key from before. `UserToken` is our token from before. `BoardName` is the name of our Trello board, and `ListName` is the name of our Trello list.
+Then, we fill out the properties of the data source:

+* `AppKey` is our API key from before.
+* `UserToken` is our token from before.
+* `BoardName` is the name of our Trello board
+* `ListName` is the name of our Trello list.

 ![image](/assets/2023-10-04/050.png)

-Then, we repeat for the other two lists.
+After this, we repeat the process to add a data source for the other two lists.

 ## The finished dashboard

-Here is what we want in our dashboard:

-* It should display our three lists, with a similar Layout to Trello.
-* Each card should have a dot that indicates its label color.
-* Each card in the first two lists should have a button that moves that card to the next list.
-* Each card in the third list should have a button that deletes the card.
-* There should be a button that refreshes all the lists on screen, by reloading the data sources.
-* There should be a button that opens a separate screen to create a new card.
-	* This separate screen should include a text box for a subject and description for the new card.

-Here's what the finished dashboard looks like:
+The dashboard that we are going to create is a little complicated.
+So, let's take a look at the finished product now, to see how it all fits together.

 ![image](/assets/2023-10-04/070.png)

 {% comment %}
 Maybe actually just put the GIF here.
 {% endcomment %}

+Here is what we want from our dashboard:

+* **It should display our three lists.**
+* **Each card should have a dot that indicates its label color.**
+* **Each card in the first two lists should have a button that moves the card to the next list.**
+* **Each card in the third list should have a button that deletes the card.**
+* **There should be a button that refreshes all the lists.**
+* **There should be a button that opens a form for creating a new card.**

-Instead of going through everything step-by-step, we will instead focus on the Trello-specific parts.
-Knowledge about different Peakboard Designer features like conditional formatting and scripts is assumed.
+Instead of going through everything step-by-step, we will just focus on the Trello-specific parts.

 ## Add table controls